The Pyohunwon 표훈원 (表勳院)

 Medal of Merit 賞牌 記念章 (상패 기념장)

-Not shown in the Peterson Monograph, but it is called a Korean Empire Commemorative Medal by Korean collectors.
+Not shown in the Peterson Monograph, this medal is called a Korean Empire Commemorative Medal by Korean collectors.
 I have no information on this medal.
-The inscription on the reverse 賞牌 (상패) is commonly translated as “Plaque” or “Prize Medal”, but is more accurately translated as “Merit Medal”.
-In this case, it is being used to as a Medal of Merit.
+The inscription on the reverse 賞牌 (상패) is commonly translated as “Plaque” or “Prize Medal”, but is more accurately translated as “Merit Medal” or “Medal of Merit”.
 It is listed in the book “Korean Empire Era, Decoration System” 대한제국시대 훈장제도.4 “Link to blog post and picture source”5

 To the right is a picture that I got off the Korean internet.
-I have modified it and present it here because it not only shows the standard 5 commemorative medals, the “other two” medals shown above, but also purports two show two more medals that are completely unknown to me.6 Unfortunately, I have not been able to get better pictures of these last two medals and consequently cannot give a translation of the text.
+I have modified it and present it here because it not only shows the standard 5 commemorative medals, the “other two” medals, but also purports two show two more medals that are completely unknown to me.6 Unfortunately, I have not been able to get better pictures of these last two medals and consequently cannot give a translation of the text.
 I also found one blog source which states that these last two medals were never produced.
 They appear to be identical, with one in silver and the other in bronze.
 Probably the most important feature of this picture is the identification of the ribbon colors.

 Award Documents